Hiawatha: The Iroquois Confederacy

 Within the Iroquois Confederacy, which originally included five tribes (Mohawk, Onondaga, Oneida, Cayuga, and Seneca), Hiawatha was a leader from the Mohawk tribe.
-There he was well-known, and highly thought of by all of the tribes.
+There, he was well known and highly thought of by all of the tribes.
 He was a great speaker, and would eventually become the representative for the Great Peacemaker.
 The Great Peacemaker was a man who hoped to spread peace throughout all of the Haudenosaunee (Iroquois) Territory.
 Due to the fact that he had a severe speech impediment, the Great Peacemaker needed a spokesperson.
 Hiawatha was willing to speak on behalf of Dekanawidah because violence had been developing throughout the Iroquois Territory.
 During these times of chaos, a leader named Tadodaho, who had despised the idea of peace, targeted and killed Hiawatha's wife and daughters.
 Thereafter, Hiawatha became the Peacemaker's speaker, so he could stop the violence.
-Dewanawidah and Hiawatha eventually obtained peace throughout the Iroquois by promising Tadodaho that Onondaga would become the capital of the Grand Council, the main governing body of the Iroquois.
+Dekanawidah and Hiawatha eventually obtained peace throughout the Iroquois by promising Tadodaho that Onondaga would become the capital of the Grand Council, the main governing body of the Iroquois.
 Hiawatha and Dekanawidah created the Great Law of Peace, recorded in wampum belts, to solidify the bond between the original five nations of the Iroquois.

 Among the names of the fifty traditional Hoyenah (sachems) of the Haudenosaunee, Hiawatha (among others) is a representative of the Mohawk, and Tadodaho of the Onondaga.